renaudrenaud/pico_to_the_moon/README.md

 A really litle project with a Raspberry Pico, a neopixel ring and few lines of code for the rocket.

-## Compoenents
+## Components
 * one Raspberry Pi Pico
 * one 16 LEDS neopixel ring, it works better with 16 then 24 or more LEDs
 * one USB cable to power the Raspberry
 * Thonny app to code the app and send it to the Rasp Pico

 ## Before to start
-There is plenty of fucking "documentation" from people working with $INDOW$.
-Ha fuck.
+There is plenty of "fucking documentation" from people working with ZINDOWZ: fuck!

 So with LINUX:
 1. first point is to be sure of the cable: some USB cable are just for power; we need a power and DATA cable to program